-WOMEN'S INTERAGENCY HIV STUDY SECTION 9: MEDICAL EXAM
+WOMEN'S INTERAGENCY HIV STUDY

+SECTION 9: MEDICAL EXAM

 The WIHS medical exam is to be performed as noted in the Manual of Operations, Section 7.
-The medical exam should preferentially be performed at the end of the core interview, or before the Neurocognitive (NC) Battery during visits when the NC Battery is being administered.
+The medical exam should preferentially be performed at the end of the core interview.
 The medical exam may also be performed after administration of follow-up interview forms F21 through F23.
 It is unacceptable to perform the medical exam prior to the administration of interview forms F21 through F23 except in rare situations, or when the NC Battery is being administered.
 Refer to Section 7, Follow-Up Visits, Section E, for a detailed explanation of preferred and acceptable visit completion order.